 Pupil Transportation -- Main Number -- (270) 769-8890

 The Hardin County Board of Education operates the fourth largest transportation system in Kentucky.
-Each day over 13,000 students are transported to three high schools, five middle schools, and twelve elementary schools.
-In addition, students are transported to various programs at other sites such as the Mulberry-Helm Education Center, the Brown Street Alternative Center, the Board of Education Central Office Annex for TVP, Hardin County Day Treatment and student work programs.
+Each day more than 14,000 students are transported to three high schools, five middle schools, and twelve elementary schools.
+In addition, students are transported to various programs at other sites such as the Early College and Career Center, College View Campus, the Board of Education Central Office Annex for TVP, Hardin County Day Treatment and student work programs.

 The school bus fleet is made up of more than 200 buses that make almost 600 regular runs.
 In addition, 26 buses serve the special needs program and each of those buses is staffed with a special needs monitor.
 There are also 47 preschool runs and 21 miscellaneous runs each school day.
 The fleet travels in excess of 16,000 miles daily.